 We’ll begin the insurance claims process by filing with your PIP insurance.
 We’ll need to file the claim and submit evidence that you sustained injuries in the crash.
 We’ll also negotiate with the adjuster for the full limit listed on your policy.

-If we can file a liability claim with the at-fault motorist’s insurance company, we’ll follow the same procedure of collecting evidence and negotiating a settlement.
+If we can arrange a liability claim with the at-fault motorist’s insurance company, we’ll follow the same procedure of collecting proof and negotiating a settlement.
 Liability claims are in part, a bit more complex because there are more damages available, and we must prove fault.
-We’ll use the evidence we found during our investigation to show that you deserve the maximum compensation available.
+We’ll use the evidence we found during our investigation to show that you are entitled to the maximum compensation available.

 Contact a Lexington Car Accident Attorney

 When facing a life-changing crash, you deserve justice.
 You deserve attention.
 You deserve to have your voice heard.
-Our lawyers in Lexington, KY work with a supporting team of medical experts, engineers, investigators, accident research specialists, and other professionals to deliver the results you deserve.
+Our car accident lawyers in Lexington, KY work with a supporting team of medical experts, engineers, investigators, accident research specialists, and other professionals to deliver the results you have the right to.

-Minner Vines Moncus Injury Lawyers fights for those without a voice.
+Minner Vines Moncus Injury Lawyers fight for those without a voice.
 View our Lexington office contact page and schedule a free consultation today.